Let’s go through a new year checklist for financially wise people.

 13) Make sure your will and estate planning is in order.
 If your will hasn’t been updated in 10 years, you may want to take a look.
 Your favorite child or niece might have turned out to be an ungrateful dud.
 If you don’t have a will, then take time to at least write out some simple instructions on how to access your accounts and who gets what.
-If you’re fortunate enough to amass over $11M as a couple or $5.49M as a single, then you better figure out your estate planning lest you want the government to take 50% of it away when you pass!
+If you’re fortunate enough to amass over $23.16 million as a couple or $11.58 million as a single for 2021, then you better figure out your estate planning lest you want the government to take 50% of it away when you pass!

 Bonus!
 Get rid of the non-A players in your life.
 For once and for all, stop associating with people who try to get you down.
 Wish them all the best and bid them farewell.
 There’s no changing the mindset of pessimistic people who feel the world owes them something.

 FINANCIAL FREEDOM IS AN INEVITABILITY

 My favorite Chinese proverb is, “If the direction is correct, sooner or later you will get there.”
 Once you come up with a game plan and regularly check in on your progress. you will blow away your own expectations!

 To help you achieve financial freedom sooner, check out my Top Financial Products page.
 I’ve spent hours reviewing the best products so you don’t have to.
 I use the products myself.